Nathan Bressington

 Nathan Stewart Bressington (born 7 February 1981) is a rugby union player and former English cricketer.
 He currently plays for Stourbridge in the National League 2 North.
 Bressington played as a left-handed batsman and was a right-arm medium-pace bowler.

 Bressington played two List-A matches for the Gloucestershire Cricket Board against the Nottinghamshire Cricket Board and the Derbyshire Cricket Board in the 2000 NatWest Trophy.

-Rugby Union Career
+Rugby career

 Outside of cricket, Bressington played for rugby union for Stourbridge R.F.C., where he broke the club's record for most tries in a season, with 17 in just 14 games back in 2003-04 (this record has since been broken) and has scored tries consistently throughout his career with over 150 as of the 2014–15 season.
 He has spent most of his career between Moseley and his current club Stourbridge, with Mosley being where Nathan has had most success helping the club gain promotion to what is now the RFU Championship back in 2006 as well as winning the EDF Energy Trophy in 2009.